-US consumer inflation holds steady in September
+US Consumer Inflation Holds Steady In September

 But on a month-to-month basis, inflation slowed from 0.6 percent to 0.4 percent, according to the latest report.

-In addition, the index with volatile food and energy segments stripped out cooled to 4.1 percent -- the lowest in two years.
+In addition, underlying gains were muted.
+The index with volatile food and energy segments stripped out cooled to 4.1 percent -- the lowest in two years.

+The numbers could bring some relief to President Joe Biden, who has been struggling to combat gloomy sentiment on his handling of the economy as he campaigns for reelection.

+"Overall inflation is down by 60 percent from its peak," Biden said in a statement Thursday, adding that unemployment has remained relatively low in recent months.

-Although Fed policymakers have left the door open to another rise in the benchmark lending rate this year, lower inflation figures could reduce the need for one at their next meeting.
+Although Fed policymakers have left the door open to another rise in the benchmark lending rate this year, lower inflation figures could reduce the need for one when their next meeting wraps up in November.

-Apart from shelter costs, "an increase in the gasoline index was also a major contributor," to the monthly rise, said the Labor Department.
+The Labor Department said that apart from shelter costs, an increase in gasoline prices were a "major contributor" to the September figure.

 "While the major energy component indexes were mixed in September, the energy index rose 1.5 percent over the month," the department noted.